subakva/niarevo/README.markdown

   * Dreams
     * Recording a new dream
     * Automatic markdown formatting
+    * Showing a list of dreams
+  * RSS Feeds
   * Accounts
     * Create a dreamer account
     * Change password